 The easiest way to do this is by seeing the foliage of a particular area where you want to hunt, taking a photo, and comparing the exterior camo patterns with your image.

-Try to survey the area around you and find enough brush for your blind.
+Survey the area around you and find enough brush for your blind.

 If you cover the whole circumference of your ground blind, avoid covering the windows.